timmybo5/Zombies-Utilities-BOT/README.md

 For the invite logger to work, the discord guild needs the following:
 - Channels:
   - invite-logs (Channel for the invite logs)

+The bot also offers an API POST call to retreive a custom one-time 5 minute use invite and logs the details of that invite to the logging channel so that everyone can be tracked.

+For the invite creation API you need:
+- POST:
+  - name ( invite requestee name )
+  - steamID ( invite requestee steam id )
+  - guildID ( the id of your guild )
+  - channelID ( the invite channel )